 The Les Paul Junior will appeal to the minimalist who wants a simple configuration and Gibson tone.
 Note that the "Junior" designation doesn't mean it's small or intended for kids.
-It's shipping weight is about 20 pounds, while the guitar itself weighs around seven.
+They weight roughly 7-8 pounds.

 The price, combined with a straightforward setup, gives the Junior wide-ranging appeal from beginners to the professional performer.
 Stylistically the Junior can handle nearly anything, as it commonly falls into the hands of rock, country, blues and even jazz guitar players.

 Gibson uses Mahogany for both the body and neck of this guitar, giving it a thick push on the low-end frequencies and some extra weight.